Little-known facts about the gathering of nations.

 In fact, the word “gymnasium” comes from the Greek root “gymnos” meaning nude.
 As such, the literal translation of gymnasium is “school for naked exercise.”

 9. The first Olympic drug suspension did not occur until 1968.

 Hans-Gunnar Liljenwall, a Swedish Pentathlete, tested positive for alcohol.
 He purportedly drank several beers before the Pentathlon and was thus suspended from the competition.

 10. The youngest Olympian in the modern era is Greek gymnast Dimitrios Loundras, who competed in the 1896 Athens Olympics at the age of 10.

-Other young Olympian facts: At age 13, springboard diver Marjorie Gestring is the youngest female gold medalist in history, while 14-year-old Kusuo Kitamura is the youngest male individual gold medalist.
+Other young Olympian facts: At age 13, springboard diver Marjorie Gestring is the youngest female individual gold medalist in history, while 14-year-old Kusuo Kitamura (swimming) is the youngest male individual gold medalist.